-NOTE: At any time a classification has non-volunteers in effect to either second or third shift, all hiring within that classification will be to the effected affected shift.
+NOTE: At any time a classification has non-volunteers in effect to either second or third shift, all hiring within that classification will be to the affected shift.
 In order to help develop skill, new hire shift assignments will be at the discretion of the Company for up to the first six (6) months of a new hire's employment.
-New hires will not have their shift involuntarily changed more than three (3) times during this period.
+New hires will not have their shift involuntarily changed after their initial training period.